Senior Food Editor Tim Cebula, omnivore, switched to an all-plant diet for a month. Here's what happened.

 "Don't be discouraged," Jacoby counsels.
 "Be proactive and call ahead to see what they recommend for vegan meals.
 You may be pleasantly surprised."

 As for my health, I dropped a few pounds.
-And my GI doc's nonchalance about the experiment was well founded: My digestive system improved.
+And my GI doc's nonchalance about the experiment was well-founded: My digestive system actually improved.

 What surprised me most about the experience was how little I missed eating meat, which is a testament to how satisfying a well-cooked plant-centric diet can be.
 Meat used to play a starring role in at least two of my three daily meals, with cameo appearances in weekend breakfasts.
 Now I eat about 50% less—voluntarily, with no feeling of sacrifice—and enjoy it twice as much, partly because I now feel entitled to splurge on the good stuff: heritage-breed pork chops, grass-fed steaks, line-caught fish, raw-milk cheese.
 So, omni: yes.
 Carni: much less.

-I highly recommend a vegan month to anyone looking to make a substantial dietary shift.
+I highly recommend a vegan month to anyone looking to make a substantial dietary shift (take some of our vegan recipes for a spin).
 Like any focused, disciplined change to something as habitual as eating, it has an outsize effect, opening your eyes and broadening your palate, changing your perception and understanding of what constitutes a delicious meal.
 Whether the change is permanent remains to be seen, but for me it's been a year and counting.
 What's for sure is that a brief taste of the vegan life made me a smarter cook and a happier eater.